tamari92/kf2-tournament/rules.md

 # Section 9: Competitive Integrity
+Participants have a duty to conform to the generally accepted standards of fair play.
+Deviation from those standards is cheating, and threatens the legitimacy of the competition as a whole.
+Therefore, everyone shall be held to a strict standard of competitive integrity.

 ### 9.1 - Penalties
 The minimum penalty for a breach of competitive integrity is a match loss by forfeit.
 There is no maximum penalty, which may include team expulsion from the tournament, forfeiture of already played matches, and forfeiture of team eligibility for any prizes.